-University of Delaware's eight colleges offer 300+ programs and an abundance of courses to inspire and challenge you
+University of Delaware's colleges offer 300+ programs and an abundance of courses to inspire and challenge you

 College of Agriculture and Natural Resources

 CANR offers more than 20 programs related to science, technology, business and economics.
 It is the departmental home to Animal and Food Sciences, Applied Economics and Statistics, Entomology and Wildlife Ecology, and Plant and Soil Sciences.
 With a distinctive “350-acre classroom," CANR is proud to be one of only a handful of colleges in the nation that features a working farm right on campus.
 Our farm also has woodlands, wetlands, streams, grasslands, equine facilities and a working dairy - as well as a creamery.
 As an added bonus, UD Cooperative Extension acts as the College’s outreach arm to citizens who welcome unbiased research and knowledge about health, nutrition and financial literacy.